Online Formative Assessment Initiative

 - research into professional learning that could support successful implementation of new practices.

-Work was completed on updating the National Literacy and Numeracy Learning Progressions (NLNLPs), and a new Version 3 will be used in the alpha phase.
+Work was completed on updating the National Literacy and Numeracy Learning Progressions (NLNLPs), and Version 3 approved for use in the alpha phase.

 You can read more about the discovery phase in the discovery phase reports.

 The Online Formative Assessment Initiative has built stakeholder consultation and engagement into all stages of the project.

 Throughout the discovery and alpha phases, consultation with teachers and school leaders; suppliers; curriculum and assessment specialists; as well as students and parents/carers, across all systems and jurisdictions has been important.